TrevorBlythe/MentisJS/README.md

 # swagnet JS machine learning/evoloution
 A javascript neural network library.
 It can train with backpropagation or neural evoloution!
 Ill post some examples of those soon!
 I am about to be a college student so expect the next four years to be this projects prime.
 This project is aimed to be the most simple and intuitive machine learning library out there.
 Inspired by the complicated python ML apis (to make a better one )!
+Also Inspired by convnetjs!

 # This project is coming along!